 The engineers at Chrysler set out to make the ultimate off-road vehicle.
 Even though there won't be production Hurricanes, they did build a fully functioning prototype, and Chrysler secured several patents while developing the Hurricane.
 Now that they know how well these systems work, Jeep Hurricane technology could be showing up on the Jeep showroom floor in the near future.

-For more information on the Jeep Hurricane and other concept cars, check out the links on the next page.
+For more information on the Jeep Hurricane and other concept cars, check out the links below.

 More Great Links